jbzorg/jquerySimpleFilePreview/README.md

                             (default value includes most common file types in this format:
                             {'png': 'preview_png.png', ...}
-'limit': INTEGER            On multiple files, set a limit
+'limit': INTEGER            On multiple files, set a limit 'removeMessagePrefix': STRING Prefix for remove message
+                            (defaults to "Remove")
+'removeMessageStub': STRING Stub instead of the file name for remove message
+                            (defaults to "this file")
 ```

 ### Basic Usage